-The first VDE regulation" VDE 0100” (for the safe construction of electrical systems) is passed.
+The first "VDE regulation" VDE 0100 for the safe construction of electrotechnical systems is adopted.

 The foundation conference of the VDE takes place in Berlin from January 21 to 22.
 37 delegates of the German electrotechnical associations, the first of which was founded in 1879, adopt the founding protocol and elect the first management board.